codebearNO/enkel-go-webserver/README.md

 1. Install GoLang 1.23 or newer
 2. Download repo
 3. cd into the folder
-4. run command: go run main.go
+4. run command: go run main.go startHTTPServer.go
 5. to shut down: CTRL-C

 ## Use